 This may sound like a lot of gear you need to buy before you can start running but just focus on the basics first.
 That starts with a comfortable, supportive pair of sneakers that suits your specific needs and goals and a desire to get out there and hit the road.

-What to wear for running the calculator
+What to wear running for beginners?

 Is it better to run in shorts or leggings?